tsherif/space-shooter.c/ARCHITECTURE.md

 ++count;
 ```

-"Deleting" involves swapping the deleted object with the `objects[count - 1]` and decrementing `count`.
+"Deleting" and object involves swapping the deleted object with the `objects[count - 1]` and decrementing `count`.
 ```c
 // NOTE: This is not the actual implementation! int32_t lastIndex = count - 1;